Malek74/Pack-N-Quack/README.md

 ### Future Testing Plans

-To further enhance the quality and maintainability of DuckTourism, we plan to implement automated testing in the following areas:
+To further enhance the quality and maintainability of Pack-N-Quack, we plan to implement automated testing in the following areas:

 1. **Unit Tests**
    - **Purpose**: Test individual components and functions to ensure they work as intended.